kyverno/website/content/en/docs/Policy Reports/_index.md

 {{% alert title="Tip" color="info" %}}
 For a graphical view of Policy Reports, check out [Policy Reporter](https://github.com/kyverno/policy-reporter#readme).
 {{% /alert %}}

-{{% alert title="Note" color="info" %}}
-If you've set the `policies.kyverno.io/scored` annotation to `"false"` in your policy, then the policy violations will be reported as warnings rather than failures.
-By default, it is set to `"true"` and policy violations are reported as failures.
-{{% /alert %}}

 ## Viewing policy violations